NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Jehovah uniquely has the highest name.
 [Philippians 2:9](#philippians-29) shows that Jesus is the one with the uniquely highest name.
 This means Jesus is divine.

+## Isaiah 6:1-5 1 In the year that King Uzziah died I saw Jehovah sitting upon a throne, high and lifted up; and the train of his robe filled the temple. ...
+3 And one called to another and said: “Holy, holy, holy is Jehovah of hosts; the whole earth is full of his glory!” ... my eyes have seen the King, Jehovah of hosts!”

+Isaiah saw the glory of Jehovah. in [John 12:41](#john-1241) John explains that Isaiah actually saw Jesus Christ.
+This proves that Jesus is Jehovah.

 ## Isaiah 19:1

 > An oracle concerning Egypt.
 Behold, **Jehovah is riding on a swift cloud** and comes to Egypt; and the idols of Egypt will tremble at his presence, and the heart of the Egyptians will melt within them.